 Once the eight weeks are over, no need to control its light intake anymore.
 And it will flower again – most certainly! – at Christmas.

 Poinsettia grows in the wild in Mexico where it easily reaches six feet (two meters) tall.
 In temperate climates, it grows much smaller, making it ideal for decorating tables.

 → Red is most common, but some are pink, salmon orange, yellow,cream,white,mottled… They all have bright green leaves as a backdrop.

 Too often, poinsettia has a sad fate once the party is over… and ends up in the trash (or, slightly better, the compost pile…)!

 After the blooming, simply place it in a cool room and give it water at regular intervals.
 At the end of spring, reduce watering.
 When leaves start falling off, the plant is entering its dormant phase.
 As this occurs, let the soil dry up completely for a month.
 At the end of this phase, cut it back quite short, back to 4 inches (10 cm), and water to trigger a new vegetation phase.
 Place it in a warm spot.

 Poinsettia appreciates surrounding temperature between 60 and 74°F (15 and 23°C) while avoiding hot, dry air and drafts.
 Proper moisture must be ensured (immerse the pot in water at room temperature, then drip excess water out without ever letting water accumulate in the saucer).
 Also give it a lot of light.
 You can bring the plant outdoors between May and September and feed it fertilizer over the summer.

-- Water regularly, not too much, until Spring.
+- January/February: Move your poinsettia to a cool but very bright room.
+Water regularly, not too much, until spring.

-- end of Spring, stop watering to trigger leaf fall.
-Keep soil dry for a full month.
+- March: End of spring, stop watering to trigger leaf fall.
+Keep the soil dry for a full month.